themegosh/Exam-Scheduler/README.md

  >>>>>>> 4e2b407f501b68f8588aa645acafffa0224b9b78:mergetest
 ```
 `<<<<<<<`: Indicates the start of the lines that had a merge conflict.
 The first set of lines are the lines from the file that you were trying to merge the changes into.

 `=======`: Indicates the break point used for comparison.
 Breaks up changes that user has committed (above) to changes coming from merge (below) to visually see the differences.

 `>>>>>>>`: Indicates the end of the lines that had a merge conflict.

 #####How do I resolve a merge conflict in a file?
 You resolve a conflict by editing the file to manually merge the parts of the file that git had trouble merging.
 This may mean discarding either your changes or someone else's or doing a mix of the two.
 You will also need to delete the '<<<<<<<', '=======', and '>>>>>>>' in the file.
-Once you're satisfied with the end file, save it and try to commit again in the Github app.
+Once you're satisfied with the result, save it and try to commit again in the Github app.

 ###Editing and Testing the Project in Netbeans
-First, if you don't already have Netbeans installed, [get it from here]. (https://netbeans.org/downloads/) (Java EE bundle) This edition includes Tomcat which is what the server will be running on.
+First, if you don't already have Netbeans installed, [get it from here] (https://netbeans.org/downloads/).
+(Java EE bundle) This edition includes Tomcat which is what the server will be running on.
 (Like Apache, but for Java files)

 If you already have Netbeans installed, you're going to want to go to the Plugins page and install/activate "Java EE Base".
  1. In netbeans, go to "Tools" > "Plugins".